MatousAc/orbify/README.md

 	* id
 	* validation {required, minMessage, . . .}

-There are structures (such as sections, and columns) and attributes (Label, show, validation) that we need to retain, and others we won't really care to try to translate.
-Some fields for Orbeon are calculated (any control name can be easily based on "Label" or element count).
+Note that there are structures (such as sections, and columns) and attributes (Label, show, validation) that we need to retain, and others we won't really care to try to translate.
+Also, some fields for Orbeon are calculated (any control name can be easily based on "Label" or element count).
-Note that Integrify's JSON notation does not contain the name of the form itself, so this is collected at runtime.
+Notice that Integrify's JSON notation does not contain the name of the form itself, so this is collected at runtime.

 ### **Orbeon**
-uses XForms to represent its forms.
-XForms is an XML-style representation that leverages the MVC approach.
+Orbeon uses XForms to represent its forms.
+XForms is an XML-style representation that leverages what is called the "MVC approach".
 The **model** describes the form data and sets up constraints, submission-types, API calls, and form resources.
 The **view** describes what controls appear in the form, how they are grouped together, and what data they are bound to.

 The very first tag is the xh:html tag, containing various imports from w3, Orbeon, and Saxon.
-This first tag is just about identical in each form andis handled using a simple string in Python.
+This first tag is just about identical in each form and is handled using a simple string in Python.
 To a high degree, all of the following sections mirror the form structure.
 The model primarily deals with data and data-binding, while the view will deal a lot more with placement and such.

 #### **Model**